kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## The Role of Data

-We still need our own data.
+We still need our own data
-Not to fit the model, but to ground it.
+Not to fit the model, but to ground it
 Data now provides context and relevance

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.